 The themes include being trapped in an elevator, an ancient castle, or a haunted mansion.
 You can log in to Zoom, receive instructions from the meeting facilitator or Host, and use the live feed and dashboard as you go along.
 Points will be deducted for the team that seeks hints.

 If you want to make it even more fun, you can have everyone dress according to the theme.
 For example, if you’re trapped in a haunted mansion, everyone can wear black and goth make-up to really set the eerie mood!

 1.8 100 Point Challenge

-The 100 point challenge is a game the Sorry I was on Mute team played last year.
-It is facilitated by an event facilitator (Dan Paech, in our case, who’s also the Cofounder).
-The team splits into two or three in a breakout room, give themselves a team name and then head over to a link containing riddles.
+The 100 point challenge is a game the Sorry I was on the Mute team played last year.
+It is facilitated by an event facilitator (Dan Paech, in our case, who’s also the co-founder).
+The team splits into two or three in a breakout room, give themselves a team name, and then heads over to a link containing riddles.
 You have to get all the individual riddles right to unlock the answer to the master puzzle.
 Even though neither team managed to crack the final puzzle, our team actually got more answers right than the other team, so that’s something!